Winter Park, Florida: History

 The Winter Park area's first human residents were migrant Muscogee people who had earlier intermingled with the Choctaw and other indigenous people.
 In a process of ethnogenesis, the Native Americans formed a new culture which they called "Seminole", a derivative of the Mvskoke' (a Creek language) word simano-li, an adaptation of the Spanish cimarrón which means "wild" (in their case, "wild men"), or "runaway" [men].

-The site was first inhabited by Europeans in 1858, when David Mizell Jr. bought an 8-acre (32,000 m2) homestead between Lakes Virginia, Mizell, and Berry.
-A settlement, called Lake View by the inhabitants, grew up around Mizell's plot.
-It got a post office and a new name—Osceola—in 1870.
+The immediate area of the city was first inhabited by people of European descent in 1858, when David Mizell Jr. bought an 8-acre (32,000 m2) homestead between Lakes Virginia, Mizell, and Berry.
+A settlement, called "Lake View" by the inhabitants, grew up around Mizell's plot.
+It got a post office and a new name—"Osceola"—in 1870.

 The area did not develop rapidly until 1880, when a South Florida Railroad track connecting Orlando and Sanford was laid a few miles west of Osceola.
 Shortly afterwards, Loring Chase came to Orange County from Chicago to recuperate from a lung disease.
 In his travels, he discovered the pretty group of lakes just east of the railbed.
-He enlisted a wealthy New Englander, Oliver E. Chapman, and they assembled a very large tract of land for $13,000 on July 4, 1881.
-They planned the town of Winter Park on this piece of land.
-Over the next four years they plotted the town, opened streets, built a town hall and a store, planted orange trees, and required all buildings to meet stylistic and architectural standards.
-Winter Park was a heavily planned city, something that is still evident in its streets’ grindlike organization.
-The town was then promoted heavily, especially to snow birds in the north looking for a place to hibernate in the winter.
-During this founding time, the Winter Park Post Office opened, and the railroad constructed a depot, connected to Osceola by a dirt road.
+He enlisted the help of a wealthy New Englander, Oliver E. Chapman, and they assembled a very large tract of land for $13,000 on July 4, 1881.
+They planned the town of Winter Park on this land tract.
+Over the next four years they layer out the town plot, opened streets, built a town hall and a store, planted orange trees, and produced a development plan, which required all buildings to meet stylistic and architectural standards.
+Winter Park was a planned city, something that is still evident in its streets’ grid-like organization.
+The town was then promoted heavily, especially to “snow birds” in the North looking for a warm place, in which to winter.
+During this initial development period, the Winter Park Post Office opened, and the railroad constructed a depot, which connected to Osceola by a dirt road.